ycrc/hopper-presentation/slides.md

 - Usage charges
 - Projects, not Groups
 - Reduced work quota
-- Getting Help

 We'll touch on each in turn

 ---
 # Getting access
-Access to the system is a multistep process:
+Access to the system is a multi-step process:
 1. PI submits a project [request](https://research.computing.yale.edu/secure-project-request)
 2. Health Science IT (HSIT) consults with PI and approves request
 3. PI completes required security [training](http://research.computing.yale.edu/regulated-research-training)